WTTJ/algoliax/README.md

 #### Replicas configuration

 You can add replicas to your index configuration.
-You must specify the `index_name`.
-All options available in `algolia` param are allowed here.
+You can configure them using `:index_name`, `:algolia` and `:inherits`.

 ##### Inherits